-Note: During the fourth quarter of 2012 and the first quarter of 2013, 941 and 933 loans, respectively, were cured as a result of the aggregate loss limits on certain policies being reached.
+Note: During the first quarter of 2013, 933 loans were cured as a result of the aggregate loss limits on certain policies being reached.
 These policies are not related to the disclosed Freddie Mac settlement.

-(1) In accordance with industry practice, loans approved by GSE and other automated underwriting (AU) systems under "doc waiver" programs that do not require verification of borrower income are classified by MGIC as "full doc."
+- (1) In accordance with industry practice, loans approved by GSE and other automated underwriting (AU) systems under "doc waiver" programs that do not require verification of borrower income are classified by MGIC as "full doc."
 Based in part on information provided by the GSEs, MGIC estimates full doc loans of this type were approximately 4% of 2007 NIW.
 Information for other periods is not available.
 MGIC understands these AU systems grant such doc waivers for loans they judge to have higher credit quality.
 MGIC also understands that the GSEs terminated their "doc waiver" programs in the second half of 2008.
-Reduced documentation loans only appear in the reduced documentation category and do not appear in any of the other categories.

-(2) Net paid claims, as presented, does not include amounts received in conjunction with termination of reinsurance agreements.
+Reduced documentation loans only appear in the reduced documentation category and do not appear in any of the other categories. - (2) Net paid claims, as presented, does not include amounts received in conjunction with termination of reinsurance agreements.
 In a termination, the agreement is cancelled, with no future premium ceded and funds for any incurred but unpaid losses transferred to us.
 The transferred funds result in an increase in the investment portfolio (including cash and cash equivalents) and there is a corresponding decrease in reinsurance recoverable on loss reserves.
-This results in an increase in net loss reserves, which is offset by a decrease in net losses paid.

-- (4) Includes Australian operations - (5) As of March 31, 2014, rescissions of coverage on approximately 1,525 loans had been voluntarily suspended, as we believed those loans could be covered by a settlement. - (6) Refer to our risk factor titled "We are involved in legal proceedings and are subject to the risk of additional legal proceedings in the future" above for information about our settlement with Countrywide. - (7) Excludes items and dollars associated with the Countrywide Settlement on GSE loans - (8) Preliminary
+This results in an increase in net loss reserves, which is offset by a decrease in net losses paid. - (3) As calculated, does not reflect any effects due to premium deficiency. - (4) Includes Australian operations - (5) As of June 30, 2014, rescissions of coverage on approximately 1,558 loans had been voluntarily suspended, as we believed those loans could be covered by a settlement. - (6) Refer to our risk factor titled "We are involved in legal proceedings and are subject to the risk of additional legal proceedings in the future" above for information about our settlement with Countrywide. - (7) Excludes items and dollars associated with the Countrywide Settlement on GSE loans - (8) Preliminary